Asymptotic Theory and Sequential Testing for Adaptive Bandits: Technical results

 This section collects several key asymptotic properties of the UNB allocation process, which are foundational to our main results.
-Proofs of these lemmas are provided in \cite{yang2024}. \begin{lemma} Suppose Assumptions \ref{meanbound}--\ref{meanconver} hold.
-Under the UNB processes, we have
+We begin by establishing that each arm is sampled infinitely often and that its sample mean is strongly consistent. \begin{lemma} Suppose that Assumptions \ref{meanbound} and \ref{meanconver_weak} hold.
+Then, for each arm $k\in[1:d]$, it holds almost surely that $S_{nk}\to\infty$ and $R_{nk}\to\infty$.
+Furthermore,